-Welcome and thank you for recruiting at the University of Illinois at Urbana-Champaign College of Engineering!
+Welcome and thank you for recruiting at the University of Illinois at Urbana-Champaign’s Grainger College of Engineering!

-Engineering Career Services (ECS) helps connect employers and students through on-campus interviews, job postings, career fairs, a resume database, and workshops.
+Engineering Career Services (ECS) helps connect employers and students through on-campus interviews, job postings, career fairs, events, and workshops.
 ECS serves all engineering and computer science students, as well as students receiving degrees in physics, mathematics and statistics.
 Chemical engineering majors are recruited through both ECS and the Chemical Sciences Placement Office (217-333-1050).

 The Engineering Career Services Team